 Multithreading involves a single process, or program, that uses multiple threads to take advantage of multiple cores on a single node.
 The most common approach to multithreading on HPC systems is OpenMP.
 The threads of a process share a single memory space.

 The more general form of parallel processing involves multiple processes, usually copies of the same program, which may run on a single node or on multiple nodes.
 These processes have separate memory spaces.
-If they communicate or share data, it is most commonly done through the Message-Passing Interface (MPI).
+When they need to communicate or share data, these processes typically use the Message-Passing Interface (MPI).

 A program may use multiple levels of parallelism, employing MPI to communicate between nodes and OpenMP to utilize multiple processors on each node.